This is a boring, unpretty, but money saving project. Tomorrow I’ll follow it up with a pretty project!

 (And actually, because we were sort of terrible at getting it level, we ended up having to dig out some wall anchors of our own after re-leveling it.)

-Once the baseplate was up (still not level at this point, oops!), Brandon began installing the wires.
+Once the baseplate was up (still not level at this point, oops!), Brian began installing the wires.

 See how they click into the top, then you tighten the screw down on them.
-We had one wire who kept popping out, so Brandon loosened the screw, really shoved it down in there, and retighten the screw on the block.
+We had one wire who kept popping out, so Brian loosened the screw, really shoved it down in there, and retightened the screw on the block.
 Here’s a better picture:

 The wires go straight down into the top of the terminal block, then the screws hold them in place.